CooperDeStefano/USCBR/README.md

 Background: There are existing gender-neutral bathroom map apps, but none that are specific to our campus.
 The ones that do exist only list 3 of the ones on campus, rather than the 75 that are listed by the OMSA website.

+The data we will be using for the map can be found here: https://sc.edu/about/offices_and_divisions/multicultural_student_affairs/student-support/lgbtq_resources/index.php

 Functionalities:

 Logging in with an email and password